Dosk3n/Stream-Warden/README.md

 ## Configuration

-All configuration for Stream Warden is done through the `config.yml` file located in the same directory as the script.
+All configuration for Stream Warden is done through the `config.yml` file.